-Any time you try and dispute a negative item on your credit report, whether it’s a bankruptcy or a late payment, it’s bound to be a long, arduous journey.
+Any time you try to dispute a negative item on your credit report, whether it’s a bankruptcy or a credit card late payment, it’s bound to be a long, arduous journey.

 To save yourself a major headache, consider hiring a professional credit repair company.
 They’ll not only review your bankruptcy entries, but everything else on your credit report as well, so you can benefit from a holistic strategy for repairing your credit.

 The good news is you won’t have to live with bad credit forever.
 But, before you start applying for new credit cards, it’s important to correct the habits that lead to bad credit in the first place.
 You may eventually want to start applying for credit cards, perhaps a secure credit card, especially if you don’t have any positive tradelines list on your credit report.